gardrek/VVpet/README.md

     return game

+The following are the available callback functions:
+`draw()`, `update(dt)`, `event(type, data)`

+These are also subject to change.
+One thing is, to combine update and draw into one, if possible.

 ## API

 Warning: This API is in early development, and is subject to change without warning.
+One change that will likely come is packaging it into a table, but that will be after some major reform.

 `drawsprite(sx, sy, x, y)`